Owez/yark/CONTRIBUTING.md

 [^selfc]: Like the example given in [Users](#users) before

 [^depsec]: Every dependency is a new [attack vector](https://en.wikipedia.org/wiki/Attack_vector) waiting to be exploited

+## Structure

+Yark is separated into three areas of concern:

+1. The core `yark` library which contains the underlying archiving logic
+2. The `yark-app` project which contains the main GUI and CLI for interacting with Yark
+3. The `yark-pages` project which contains webpages integral to the app

+When Yark is built into the app, it uses the `yark` library so all the logic works and builds the webpages from `yark-pages` for the [SvelteKit](https://kit.svelte.dev/)-based GUI.
+The app itself contains a [Falcon](https://falcon.readthedocs.io/en/stable/)-based API which these webpages connect to.

 ## Conventions